Liu Bian

 Liu Bian (176 (Note: Most historical records state that Liu Bian was born in 176.
 However, the Book of the Later Han, in his mother Empress Lingsi's biography, recorded that he died at age 17 in 190, which means he was born in 173.
-Since the 176 date appears more frequently in historical records, it is assumed to be the correct one.) – 26 March 190), also known as Emperor Shao of Han and the Prince of Hongnong, was the 13th emperor of the Eastern Han dynasty in China.
+Since the 176 date appears more frequently in historical records, it is assumed to be the correct one.
+In his Zizhi Tongjian Kaoyi, Sima Guang noted the two possible birth years; Tongjian itself recorded that Liu was 14 (by East Asian reckoning) when he ascended the throne in 189.) – 26 March 190), also known as Emperor Shao of Han and the Prince of Hongnong, was the 13th emperor of the Eastern Han dynasty in China.
 He became emperor around the age of 13 upon the death of his father, Emperor Ling, and ruled briefly from 15 May to 28 September 189 before he was deposed, after which he became known as the "Prince of Hongnong".
 His emperor title, "Emperor Shao" (literally "young emperor"), was also used by other emperors who were in power for very short periods of time.
 In March 190, he was poisoned by Dong Zhuo, who deposed him and replaced him with his younger half-brother, Liu Xie (Emperor Xian).